About us

 Being within the ‘curtilage’ of a listed building may not be suitable.

 An exemption certificate does not allow for permanent construction of buildings or ground works The exemption certificate only allows for moveable structures such as shepherd huts.
-Pods are also accepted due to being able to be moved quickly by a hiab.
 No footings may be used and any decks must be freestanding and sitting on top on the ground, the area must be returned to its natural conditions within 48 hours if your exemption certificate is revoked.

 Your exemption may be revoked at any time due to repeated nuisance behaviour and complaints from neighbours etc.